-The responsibility work with suppliers and risk countries is a continuous effort.
-The Saarioinen Supplier Code of Conduct, based on the UN Global Compact Initiative, was launched in 2013.
+The responsibility work with all suppliers and risk countries is a continuous effort.
 Saarioinen suppliers are expected to comply with the Code of Conduct in their own activities.
-The implementation of the Code of Conduct work has started in the beginning of 2014 with the suppliers from risk countries (BSCI list of risk countries).
-During 2014 and 2015 Saarioinen is expecting to receive confirmations from the risk country suppliers of their compliance with the Code of Conduct.
+The implementation of the Code of Conduct work has started in the beginning of 2014 regarding the raw materials originating from risk countries (BSCI list of risk countries).
+During 2014 and 2015 Saarioinen received confirmations of their compliance with Saarioinen Code of Conduct from 17 out of 18 traders that are trading raw materials from BSCI risk countries.
+One confirmation is still in progress.